alex314159/ib-re-actor-976-plus/README.md

 ## Acknowledgements

 This is a heavily refactored fork of https://github.com/cbilson/ib-re-actor and https://github.com/jsab/ib-re-actor.
 That wrapper was suitable for the 971 version of the API.
 Interactive Brokers introduced several breaking changes starting with version 972.
-This main purpose of this wrapper is to update the code to work with subsequent API version.
+This main purpose of this wrapper is to update the code to work with subsequent API versions.
 It also introduces some simplifying changes.
 At the moment it has been tested with version 976 and more recent.
 See addendums for list of changes from the original.

 ## Installation